vanzasetia/myteam-multi-page-website/README.md

 It's similar to the hamburger menu button.

 - `button` - to tell everyone that it is a button or an interactive element.
-- `type="button` - to prevent unexpected behavior.
+- `type="button"` - to prevent unexpected behavior.
 - `aria-expanded="true"` - the close button is only available when the menu is opened.
 So, it always has `true` value.
 - `aria-controls` - to tell that this button is controlling the menu (`ul`).
-- `aria-labelledby` - to give the `button` an accessible name (* close menu*).
-The text content should be different.
-This way, the users know that it is a close button.
+- `aria-labelledby` - to give the `button` an accessible name (*close menu*).
+The text content should be different from the hamburger menu button.
+This way, the users can differentiate between those two buttons.

 Then, for JavaScript, it is used to toggle the state of the `aria-expanded` on the menu button.
 Also, toggle the visibility of the menu.